openeggbert/mind-net/CONTRIBUTING.md

 - [x] New table pinned_note
 - [x] note.alias_for_note_id
 - [x] Unix time columns should have SQLite type DATETIME
+- [x] Reorder columns of tables, if needed

 ## TODO – Migrate to C++20/23 Modules